aschipp/Tax-Complexity-Survey-in-German-Tax-Administrations/README.md

 Keep in mind that the survey has been conducted in german language.

-Make sure to familiarise yourself with the general information provided in the excel spreadsheet, especially the licece (Creative Commons Licence CC BY-NC-SA 4.0).
+Make sure to familiarise yourself with the general information provided in the excel spreadsheet, especially the licence (Creative Commons Licence CC BY-NC-SA 4.0).